NeuralCoder3/factorio_recipe_planner/ReadMe.md

 The modules can at most add up to the available module slots and are integer variables.

+Fluids need special consideration as they can not have any quality.
+They are always produces as "normal" fluids.
+Any fluid used in a recipe is ignored for quality constraints.

 We showcase a nice overloading strategy to allow an easy switch between `z3`, `python-mip`, and `gurobi` (which is the fastest and as only one able to solve with variable productivity and quality modules).

 A special hurdle is the combination of quality and productivity (which can be necessary in certain circumstances).